swarupmishal/Olympic-Athlete-Dataset-Analysis-using-QlikSense/README.md

-# Data Analysis using QlikSense
+# Olympic Athlete Dataset Analysis using QlikSense

 ### Analyzed Olympic Athlete dataset using QLikSense for drawing insights.